Enekoassets/bvhTools/docs/functionalities/slicing/index.md

 # 🔪 BVH slicing <!-- {docsify-ignore} -->
+The **bvhSlicer** class contains functions to easily take parts of BVH animations or put together different animation data into one single **bvhData** object.
+All methods take a **bvhData** object as input and return another **bvhData** object or list, so no original objects are destroyed or changed.

 ## Getting an individual slice
-You can get a specific time slice of the bvh animation with the *getBvhSlice(bvhData, fromFrame, toFrame)* method.
+With the *getBvhSlice(bvhData, fromFrame, toFrame)* method, you can get a specific time slice of the bvh animation.
 This method returns a copy of the original bvhData object, but with modified motion.

 ```python
 from bvhTools.bvhSlicer import getBvhSlice